avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `codecID` is the codec version used to serialize the payload, and is hardcoded to `0x0000`
 - `typeID` is the payload type identifier and is `0x00000002` for this message
-- `validationID` identifiers the validator for the message
+- `validationID` identifies the validator for the message
-- `registered` indicates whether or not the `validationID` corresponds to a valid `AddressedCall` payload.
-If true, `validationID` corresponds to a validator in the current validator set.
-If false, `validationID` does not correspond to a validator in the current validator set, and never will in the future.
+- `registered` is a boolean representing the status of the `validationID`.
+If true, the `validationID` corresponds to a validator in the current validator set.
+If false, the `validationID` does not correspond to a validator in the current validator set, and never will in the future.

 #### `SubnetValidatorWeightMessage`